gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/03_branching/03_merging.md

 ## Step 5: Best Practices for Merging

 - Communicate with your team before merging large changes.
+Usually this is done through "Pull requests" and/or "Issues" on the code hosting platform (e.g. Github, Gitlab, ...)
 - Pull the latest changes before starting a merge.
 - Test your code after resolving conflicts.
 - Use descriptive commit messages for merges.